openfaas/faas/CONTRIBUTING.md

 #### I have a question, a suggestion or need help

-If you have a simple question you can [join the Slack community](https://docs.openfaas.com/community) and ask there, but please bear in mind that contributors may live in a different timezone or be working to a different timeline to you.
-If you have an urgent request then let them know about this.

 If you have a deeply technical request or need help debugging your application then you should prepare a simple, public GitHub repository with the minimum amount of code required to reproduce the issue.

-If you feel there is an issue with OpenFaaS or were unable to get the help you needed from the Slack channels then raise an issue on one of the GitHub repositories.
+If you feel there is an issue with OpenFaaS or were unable to get the help you needed from the GitHub, [then send us an email](https://openfaas.com/support/)

 #### Setting expectations, support and SLAs